Getting Ready For Beach Camp!

 • Cash (camp store purchases go to your child's store account)

 Packing for camp is the start of your child’s independent camp experience.
-Please have your child participate in packing for camp so that he/she knows where to find their clothing and other items.
-Campers who don’t participate in packing often don’t know what they have or where to find things when they get to camp?
+Please have your child participate in packing for camp so that he/she knows what items are being brought and where to find them.
+Campers who don’t participate in packing often don’t know what they have or where to find them and are much more likely to lose things at camp?

 Beach Camp maintains a photo upload site where each day’s photos from camp are uploaded and stored.
 You will be provided the login information at check-in.
 We try to include group photos with every child in each day’s upload, but this is much easy said than done, as many children go out of their way to avoid the online spotlight.
 Please don’t think there is anything the least bit amiss if your child seeks to avoid the day’s photos.

-At check-in you can add credit to your child’s camp store account.
+Credit is added to your child’s camp store account online at the website registration tab.
 The camp store sells snacks, T-Shirts and various comfort items and Beach Camp souvenirs. $25-$50 is usually good for the week.
 Any balance left on a camper’s account is donated to Save Our Shorelines for enhancing marine science educational experience for Beach Campers and others.

 When Would We Contact a Parent?